ddev/ddev.com/src/content/blog/ddev-local-scratch-macos.md

   - Videos
 ---

-**This article has been updated in 2020, please go to [DDEV-Local From Scratch on macOS.](https://ddev.com/ddev-local/watch-ddev-local-from-scratch-with-macos/)**
+**This article was updated in 2020, please go to [DDEV From Scratch on macOS.](https://ddev.com/ddev-local/watch-ddev-local-from-scratch-with-macos/)**

-In this video tutorial, we’ll show you how to use [DDEV-Local](https://ddev.com/what-is-ddev/) to set up a PHP development environment from scratch on macOS.
+In this video tutorial, we’ll show you how to use [DDEV](https://ddev.com/what-is-ddev/) to set up a PHP development environment from scratch on macOS.

 Using a local development environment means you’re working on your projects without risking injury to your live projects.

-Follow [instructions to install DDEV-Local in the docs](https://ddev.readthedocs.io/en/latest/#installation) or watch this video for an overview.
+Follow [instructions to install DDEV in the docs](https://ddev.readthedocs.io/en/latest/#installation) or watch this video for an overview.

 <div class="video-container">
-<iframe loading="lazy" title="DDEV-Local from scratch on macOS" width="500" height="281" src="https://www.youtube.com/embed/1kG94UjS8XE?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
+<iframe loading="lazy" title="DDEV from scratch on macOS" width="500" height="281" src="https://www.youtube.com/embed/1kG94UjS8XE?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 </div>

-## How to install your Docker-based dev environment with DDEV-Local
+## How to install your Docker-based dev environment with DDEV

 These are notes from the [video tutorial](https://www.youtube.com/watch?v=1kG94UjS8XE).
-You can also check out the detailed [install DDEV-Local instructions in the docs.](https://ddev.readthedocs.io/en/latest/#installation)
+You can also check out the detailed [install DDEV instructions in the docs.](https://ddev.readthedocs.io/en/latest/#installation)

 ### First: [Install Docker for Mac](https://docs.docker.com/docker-for-mac/install/)

-The [minimum requirements to run DDEV-Local ](https://ddev.readthedocs.io/en/latest/#system-requirements)are Docker and Docker Compose, which comes bundled with Docker for Mac and Windows.
-DDEV-Local pretty much works anywhere Docker will run.
+The [minimum requirements to run DDEV ](https://ddev.readthedocs.io/en/latest/#system-requirements)are Docker and Docker Compose, which comes bundled with Docker for Mac and Windows.
+DDEV pretty much works anywhere Docker will run.

 ### Next: [Install DDEV](https://ddev.readthedocs.io/en/latest/#installation)

 **Option 1: With Homebrew**

-You can install DDEV-Local with [Homebrew](https://brew.sh/), and if you’re using Mac it’s a handy way to install.
+You can install DDEV with [Homebrew](https://brew.sh/), and if you’re using Mac it’s a handy way to install.

 `brew tap ddev/ddev && brew install ddev`